ayoung5555/MP_MyWebsite/README.md

      `<a href="assets/resume.pdf">EDITME TEXT HERE</a>`
 7. To verify that your links are correct, you can open `index.html` in a web browser.
 All the links you've edited should now function correctly.
 Also verify that `index.html` is saved and then refresh your browser if something isn't updated.

+Continue to the [publishing your website for free](#publishing-your-website-for-free) section

 ***

 # Publishing your website for free